vander115/programming-techniques/README.md

 ## ✅ About the project

-This repository was created to store lists of exercises and projects developed during the Programming Techniques discipline at the Federal University of Ceára in the period 2023.2.
+This repository was created to store lists of exercises and projects developed during the **Programming Techniques** discipline at the **Federal University of Ceára (UFC)** in the period 2023.2.

 ## 📖 About the discipline

-The discipline is focused on teaching object orientation and how it can be used during the development of applications in different languages.
-The Java language was used as a learning tool.
+The discipline is focused on teaching **Object Orientation** and how it can be used during the development of applications in different languages.
+The **Java** language was used as a learning tool with Eclipse IDE.

 ## 🛠️ Tools